 NeCEN is equipped with a FEI Vitrobot for plunge freezing of biological samples.
 For challenging samples, we offer assistance during buffer optimization and sample screening.
 A basic equipped wet-lab and dedicated entry level screening TEM are available on-site.

 To obtain grids of sufficiently quality for data collection, the NeCEN staff will freeze and load batches of 8 grids.
 A maximum of 2 times 8 grids per day can be screened.

 Sample preparation before data collection

-To freeze samples before data collection session, the NeCEN staff will freeze and load batches of 8 grids.
+To prepare samples before data collection, the NeCEN staff will freeze and load batches of 8 grids.